tomkimpson/minimal-mistakes/index.md

 -
 -
 This site will serve as a repo to centralise any projects or things I have learned.
-It is also a good excuse to play with and improve my Ruby/Jekyll/HTML skills.
+This site is still finding its feet, as I have recently transferred over from a Pelican/Python framework to using Ruby/Jekyll.
+Consequently many pages and posts are still only half-working but bear with.
 It is likely that I will frequently be tinkering with the code so if something doesn't work do let me know.